lauramanduchi/DC-GMM/README.md

 # Deep Conditional Gaussian Mixture Model for Constrained Clustering.

-This repository holds the code for Arxiv paper Deep Conditional Gaussian Mixture Model for Constrained Clustering.
+This repository holds the code for the paper Deep Conditional Gaussian Mixture Model for Constrained Clustering.

 ## Motivation